-We seem to observe that matter/energy exists, and,
+We observe that matter/energy exists, and,

-This matter/energy seems to be able to move, change and interact in all directions.
+matter seems to be able to move, change and interact in all directions.

 From here, rather than just assuming a thing called time must exist for things to be able to exist and move, we ask a key question...

-IF the matter in the universe just exists, moves, changes and interacts in all directions...
+If the matter in the universe just exists, moves, changes and interacts in all directions...

 not 'heading into a future', and